skip navigation

 If something is wrong:

-• Be firm and tell the person to stop - attract attention by making a noise, use you whistle.
+- Be firm and tell the person to stop - attract attention by making a noise, use your whistle.